 Luxury lodges in Rushaga include Lake Mulehe Gorilla Lodge, Chameleon Hill Lodge, Clouds Mountain Gorilla Lodge, Lake Mulehe Safari Lodge, and Rushaga Gorilla Camp.

-- Permit Cost: Trekking permits cost $800 in Uganda, $400 in Congo, and $1500 in Rwanda.
-Habituation permits cost $1500 and are only available in Bwindi, Uganda.
+Gorilla trekking permits cost $800 in Uganda, $400 in Congo, and $1,500 in Rwanda.
+Gorilla habituation permits cost $1,500 and are only available in Bwindi Impenetrable National Park in Uganda.

 Best Time for Gorilla Habituation in Bwindi

-The rainy season makes trails slippery, although gorillas are easier to find because they move less when food is nearby.
+The best time to go is during the dry months, June to September and December to February.
+The rainy season makes trails slippery, although gorillas are sometimes easier to find, since they move less when food is nearby.

 What to Bring